-Your landlord might want to evict you if they are trying to sell your place.
-This is a legal reason for eviction only if the buyer or the buyer's close family member wants to move in.
+Your landlord might want to you if they're trying to sell your place.
+This is a legal reason for eviction only if the buyer, the buyer's close family member or a caregiver wants to move in.

 But if you do want to move, you can give your landlord as little as 10 days' notice, instead of the usual 60 days.

-There are things you can do before the hearing to try to reach an agreement with your landlord.
-If you and your landlord do not make an agreement, your case will go to a hearing at the Board.
+If you and your landlord don't make an agreement, your case will go to an eviction hearing at the LTB.

-- that they have followed all the right steps in their application, and
+- they've followed all the right steps in their application, and

-- that the purchaser honestly plans to move into your place.
+- the buyer honestly plans to move into your place.